 The President’s Council created the President’s Volunteer Service Award program as a way to thank and honor Americans who, by their demonstrated commitment and example, inspire others to engage in volunteer service.
-We are honored to have been accepted in 2014 as a Certified Organization for the program and proud to have had 39 volunteers earn awards during 2014, 41 in 2015 and 46 in 2016.
+We are honored to have been accepted in 2014 as a Certified Organization for the program and proud to have had awarded 217 awards since then.

-Our recording period for Volunteer Southlake is April 1st - March 31st annually.
+Our recording period for Volunteer Southlake is April 1st - March 31st.
 Volunteers interested in earning and receiving a Presidential Volunteer Service Award must meet the following criteria below.
 You can also learn more here: Presidential Award Information Sheet.